lakikowolfe/wolfes_blog/content/_index.md

 action_label: more about me ->
 action_link: /about
 action_type: text
-description: I'm Loren and this is my website.
+description: I'm Lauren and this is my website.
+This space mainly is used to host my resume and keep track of projects I've contributed to over the years.
 image_left: true
 images:
 - img/IMG_6737.jpg
 show_action_link: true
 show_social_links: true
-subtitle: Research Data Specialist @ Fred Hutchinson Cancer Center
+subtitle: Biology | Data | Software
 text_align_left: true
 title: L. Wolfe
 type: home